What is myHealthE?

 You can also use the website to look back over your previous responses and summary scores to check your child's progress.

-As we do in regular practice, you may also be asked if you are happy for MHE to contact your child’s school teacher or college tutor to ask them to complete a similar set of questions.
-Only once you provide explicit permission, will MHE send a request to school SENCO or relevant teacher.
+As we do in regular practice, you may also be asked if you are happy for myHealthE to contact your child’s school teacher or college tutor to ask them to complete a similar set of questions.
+Only once you provide explicit permission, myHealthE will send a request to school SENCO or relevant teacher.
 No details about your child, including your responses are shared with the school.

 Are my responses confidential?